It’s normal to lose hair, but how much is “normal” and what causes female hair loss? And why don’t we talk about female hair loss more?

 Telogen phase – Resting phase

 At any one time, around 10-15% of your hair is in the telogen phase.
 This resting phase lasts for around three months.
 Your old hair sits and waits until a new hair grows through and pushes the old hair out.

 Each follicle goes through this phase independently so there is even growth (and hair loss) across your head at all times.
 It’s very similar to the cycle your skin goes through.

 Why should female hair loss be so taboo?

-I’m really happy to be working with évolis to start the conversation about female hair loss.
-It’s more common than you think and there are steps you can take.
+Let’s start the conversation about female hair loss.
+It’s more common than you think.